rust-lang/this-week-in-rust/draft/2021-06-30-this-week-in-rust.md

 ## Crate of the Week

-This week's crate is [serde-encrypt](https://github.com/laysakura/serde-encrypt), a library that adds encryption to all `Serialize` impls.
+This week's crate is [hypergraph](https://github.com/yamafaktory/hypergraph), graph data structure implementation where edges can join arbitrary numbers of vertices.

-Thanks to [Sho Nakatani](https://users.rust-lang.org/t/crate-of-the-week/2704/926) for the nomination.
+Thanks to [Davy Duperron](https://users.rust-lang.org/t/crate-of-the-week/2704/929) for the suggestion.

 [Submit your suggestions and votes for next week][submit_crate]!